justbetter/magento2-akeneo-bundle/FEATURES.md

 **Configuration:** `Stores > Configuration > Catalog > Akeneo Connector > Products Filters > Excluded Families`

 **Note:** This feature works in combination with the "Family Attribute as Filter" configuration.

 ---

+### Dynamic Family Filtering
+<a id="dynamic-family-filtering"></a>

+Speeds up product imports for large catalogs by only processing families that have updated products within the configured "Updated Mode" period.

+**How it works:**
+1. Before import starts, queries Akeneo API for products updated within the configured period
+2. Extracts unique family codes from those products
+3. Only imports families that have updates, skipping all others

+**Configuration:** `Stores > Configuration > Catalog > Akeneo Connector > Products Filters > Dynamic Family Filtering`

+**Example:** Catalog has 936 families.
+With "Updated Mode" set to "Since Last 2 Days" and only 5 products updated, only 5 families are processed instead of all 936.

+**Important:** This feature uses the existing "Updated Mode" configuration from the Akeneo Connector.
+Make sure your update filter is properly configured.

+---